 |

-The CytoSpec program was developed in the year 2000 by
+The CytoSpec program was developed in 2000 by

-and updated.
-Today CytoSpec is known as a specialized software package for vibrational hyperspectral imaging that
+been continuously improved and updated.
+Today, CytoSpec is known as a specialized software package for vibrational hyperspectral

-supports a large number of different tasks for data import, export, spectral and spatial preprocessing and for uni-
+imaging, supporting a variety of different tasks for data import, export, spectral and spatial pre-processing and uni- or

-or multivariate imaging.
-The program is widely used in a scientific environment and was the workhorse in > 400 scientific
+multivariate imaging.
+The program is widely used in a scientific environment and has been the workhorse in more than

 Studies in which CytoSpec has been used, commented or reviewed